 Common themes ran through the day's discussions, namely:

 When it comes to taking the work of the strategy forward, there was clear support for future waste data practitioner workshops, including smaller focus groups to look at specific actions.

-A detailed summary of the outcomes from the workshop will be available on the waste data strategy page of Scotland's environment website shortly.
+A summary of the outcomes from the workshop is available on the waste data strategy page of Scotland's environment website shortly.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.

 Download Adobe Acrobat Reader